 at around 2h 5 mins) At the end of the film, Ethan receives instructions for his next mission, which involves a terrorist organization called "the Syndicate."
 This is a nod to the original 1966 Mission: Impossible (1966) television series, where the Syndicate was the Mafia-like crime empire used as an enemy for most of IMF's domestic-based missions.
 It is also a teaser for Mission: Impossible - Rogue Nation (2015).

 In an interesting nod to the first Mission: Impossible (1996) film, Ethan reveals to Brandt that the Croatia disaster and Julie's death were faked in order to flush out a mole.
 In the first film, Ethan is involved in the Prague disaster which was a mission with the same objective.
-And Ethan, like Brandt, wasn't in on the real mission until people were dead.
+And Ethan, like Brandt, wasn't aware of the real mission until people were dead.
 In both cases, details were revealed later by a superior.
-In Ethan's case, it was former IMF director Eugene Kittridge (Henry Czerny) told him.
-But by then, people had died.
+In Ethan's case, it was former IMF director Eugene Kittridge (Henry Czerny).

 at around 1h 55 mins) The building grazed by the warhead is the Transamerica Pyramid, San Francisco's signature skyscraper.
 The windowless cap at the top is covered by aluminum panels and is only decorative, containing no office space.